BACON JALAPENO CHEDDAR BRAID

 • Make a well in the center and add the bacon; knead until it is incorporated.

 • Repeat with half the cheese, the other half of the cheese, and lastly the jalapeño.
 NOTE: The dough will begin to feel dry during this process.
 Keep kneading until the dough is sticky once more.
-Alternatively, knead using a stand mixer.
+This took me about twenty-five minutes total.
+Alternatively, knead using a stand mixer set to a low speed.

-• Bulk ferment: Allow the dough to rise until it has doubled in size (7-8 hours in a proofer set to 80 F)
+• Bulk ferment: Allow the dough to rise until it has doubled in size (7-8 hours in a proofer set to 80 F or overnight on the counter).

 • Shape: Divide the dough into three even sections.